-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 Kurt Olsen, lawyer.
 (8:34 a.m., three minutes; 7:17 p.m., 12 minutes)

 Olsen was the attorney for Texas in its doomed lawsuit.
-He would later be mentioned in an unknown context as part of a document that MyPillow CEO Mike Lindell brought to the White House outlining a last-ditch plan for Trump to retain power.
+He would later be mentioned in an unknown context as part of a document that MyPillow CEO Mike Lindell took to the White House outlining a last-ditch plan for Trump to retain power.

 Olsen, Bannon, Giuliani and Meadows are the only individuals known to have spoken to Trump both before and after the period in which no calls were logged.